This exhibition is available to visit on a booked, guided walk through only. Book here

 What is it like to live and work in the weightless environment of space?
 What do astronauts eat?
 How do they sleep?
 And how do they go to the bathroom?

 Find out all the answers in the Space exhibition, including the Zero Gravity Space Lab where you can experience the illusion of weightlessness.
-The Space Lab is the highlight of the ‘Living and working in space’ section where Australian astronaut Dr Andy Thomas and his wife and fellow astronaut Dr Shannon Walker guide you through a visit to the International Space Station (ISS).
+The Space Lab is the highlight of the ‘Living and working in space’ section where a video featuring Australian astronaut Dr Andy Thomas and his wife and fellow astronaut Dr Shannon Walker guides you through a visit to the International Space Station (ISS).

-The journey begins in the space shuttle, with Andy and Shannon talking from Mission Control Houston about what it’s like to live and work on the ISS.
+The journey begins in the space shuttle, where you can find out what it’s like to live and work on the ISS.
 You then move into the habitation module, based on a prototype design for the ISS, where you can see how astronauts spend their time when they’re not working.
 Here all your questions about daily activities in space such as sleeping, preparing meals, eating, washing, staying in shape and even going to the loo are answered!

 The next stop is the Zero Gravity Space Lab, unique to the Powerhouse Museum in Australia.
 Using special effects, this replica space lab creates the illusion of weightlessness associated with microgravity.
 This is accompanied by commentary from Andy Thomas about the research work carried out on the ISS and why it is important to people back on Earth.